 at or above the solid line according to Figure 2 in accordance with the parameters specified by each relevant TSO within the ranges according to Table 3:

 — the HVDC system shall be able to adjust active power output ΔΡ up to the limit of the active power range requested by the relevant TSO in accordance with the times t1 and t2 according to the ranges in Table 3, where t1 is the initial delay and t2 is the time for full activation.
-The values of t1 and t2 shall be specified by the relevant TSO, subject to notification to the regulatory authority.
-The modalities of that notification shall be determined in accordance with the applicable national regulatory framework;
+The value of t2 shall be specified by the relevant TSO;

-— if the initial delay of activation is greater than 0,5 second, the HVDC system owner shall reasonably justify it to the relevant TSO.
+— the initial activation of active power frequency response (the value of t1) required shall be as short as possible; if the initial delay of activation is greater than 0,5 second, the HVDC system owner shall reasonably justify it to the relevant TSO.

 Figure 2: Active power frequency response capability of an HVDC system. ΔΡ is the change in active power triggered by the step change in frequency.